calittle/CommunicationCloudService/README.md

 #### login
 Log in to Oracle CCS and store the session.

-`node ./bin/occs login -u USERNAME -p PASSWORD --customer CUSTOMER --region REGION --tenancy TENANCY`
+`occs-cli login -u USERNAME -p PASSWORD --customer CUSTOMER --region REGION --tenancy TENANCY`

 Unsure what to use?
 Look at the URL used to access CCS:
 `https://[customer].[region].oraclecloud.com/[tenancy]/ui/Configuration/index.html`